TonyFlury/QuoraChallengesTestData/README.rst

 Published Challenges
 --------------------

-    - 'example challenge' : A trivial challenge for the purposes of testing the challenge framework
+    - 'example_challenge' : A trivial challenge for the purposes of testing the challenge framework

+    - 'segment_counter : A simple challenge to count the number of segments in a string.